riffraffbacalso/bspell/README.md

 - is not a hyphenated word, proper noun, or profanity
 - may contain the same letter more than once

-Some answers for the above example are: "role", "bell", "people", or the pangram—a word including every letter—"problem"
+Some valid answers for the above example are: "role", "bell", "people", or the pangram—a word including every letter—"problem".
+Some invalid answers are: "drool", "lob", "probe", or "rope-pull"

 ## The Solver